Health Care

 This was a woman who was in good shape, he said.
 She ran marathons.
 And she was going to a well-respected hospital for a routine, scheduled C-section.

-WASHINGTON, D.C. – Today, the House Energy and Commerce Consumer Protection Subcommittee voted to advance Congresswoman Robin Kelly’s (IL-02), Reese’s Law during a legislative markup. |
+WASHINGTON, D.C. – Today, the House Energy and Commerce Consumer Protection Subcommittee voted to advance Congresswoman Robin Kelly’s (IL-02), Reese’s Law during a legislative markup.
+The bill will now move to the full committee for a vote before advancing to the House floor.
+Reese’s Law is named in honor of Reese Hamsmith, an 18-month-old child who died after ingesting a button cell battery. |

 Washington – Congresswoman Barbara Lee (CA-12), co-chair and co-founder of the Congressional HIV/AIDS Caucus, today reintroduced legislation to extend the President's Emergency Plan for AIDS Relief, or PEPFAR.
 Rep. Lee also announced that Congresswoman Robin Kelly (IL-02) will lead the fight to reauthorize PEPFAR in the 119th Congress.

-WASHINGTON—U.S. Senators Dick Durbin (D-IL) and Tammy Duckworth (D-IL), and U.S. Representative Robin Kelly (D-IL-02) today led 23 Senators and 11 U.S.
+WASHINGTON—U.S. Senators Dick Durbin (D-IL) and Tammy Duckworth (D-IL), and U.S. Representative Robin Kelly (D-IL-02) today led 23 Senators and 11 U.S. Representatives in pressing 15 major health insurers for information regarding what pregnancy and postpartum health care services are covered by their insurance plans in order to better understand what steps they are taking to reduce racial disparities and improve maternal and infant health outcomes.